TKMM-Blog/tkmm-blog.github.io/_posts/2025-09-25-first-blog-post-test.md

 - Fixed issues with moving mods to the top and bottom of the list

 # RomfsLite
-Support was added for large mods on Switch firmware 20.0.0+ thanks to the RomfsLite feature from the TotK Optimizer (Ultracam) developped by MaxLastBreath!
-This feature bypasses the atmosphere romfs building process which runs out of memory with large mods since firmware 20.0.0.
+The issues due to lack of memory when launching TotK with mods (introduced since Switch firmware 20.0.0) are now a thing of the past!
+Thanks to the RomfsLite feature from the [TotK Optimizer](https://www.nxoptimizer.com) (Ultracam) developped by [MaxLastBreath](https://ko-fi.com/MaxLastBreath).

 This is accomplished by injecting code that tells the game to directly load RomFS files from a specific folder (basically, `romfs` renamed to `romfslite`).
 On top of this, it also allows for hot-swapping mod files while the game is running, which can be extremely useful for mod developers (this requires reloading a save after swapping files).

+We recommend using the version that is integrated to TKMM, which you can enable by going to the TotK Optimizer page (star icon on the navigation bar).

 - If you use TKMM-NX, simply enabling the optimizer is enough, this feature will be enabled by default.